O'Connor (ACT)

 O'Connor has seen population growth performance typically on par with national averages when looking at short and medium term trends

-O'Connor (ACT)'s population is around 5,882 as of Aug 2025.
-This reflects a decrease of 35 people since the 2021 Census, which reported a population of 5,917 people.
-The change is inferred from the estimated resident population of 5,870 from the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,193 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 86.3% of overall population gains during recent periods.
+O'Connor (ACT)'s population was 5,917 as per the 2021 Census.
+By Aug 2025, it decreased to around 5,882, a drop of 35 people (0.6%).
+This decrease is inferred from ABS' estimated resident population of 5,870 in June 2024 and an additional 25 validated new addresses since the Census date.
+The population density was approximately 1,193 persons per square kilometer.
+Overseas migration contributed about 86.3% of recent population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base.
-Future population dynamics anticipate an increase just below the median of Australian statistical areas, with the area expected to increase by 298 persons to 2041 based on latest numbers, resulting in a total increase of 4.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, ACT Government's SA2 area projections with a 2022 base are adopted.
+Future population dynamics suggest an increase just below the median for Australian statistical areas by 2041, with an expected rise to 6,280 persons (an increase of 298 people or 4.8% over 17 years).

 Frequently Asked Questions - Population